About Our School

 Faith Middle School vision is to have 1) students achieve academically and grow socially and emotionally, 2) staff thrive professionally, and 3) parents engage with their children educationally and socially/emotionally.

 Background Information: Don C. Faith Middle School is located on the Ft.
-Moore Army Installation at Fort Moore, Georgia.
+Benning Army Installation at Fort Benning, Georgia.

 Faith Middle School PTO maintains a Facebook page for parents to exchange information however it is not a source of official DoDEA information, please refer to our school website for official information.
 Faith MS PTO Facebook page